 - Extension and outreach to the organics management industry

-Beyond the biennial reports, additional work supported by the WTFT Partnership includes Odor in Commercial Scale Compost, and a series of four literature reviews covering Methods for Producing Biochar and Advanced Biofuels in Washington State: Pyrolysis Reactors; The Biomass Supply Chain and Preprocessing Technologies From Field to Pyrolysis Reactor; Technologies for Product Collection and Refining; and Sustainability Issues, Business Models, and Financial Analyses.
+Beyond the biennial reports, additional work supported by the WTFT Partnership includes Odor in Commercial Scale Compost, Use of Biochar from the Pyrolysis of Waste Organic Material as a Soil Amendment, and a series of four literature reviews covering Methods for Producing Biochar and Advanced Biofuels in Washington State: Pyrolysis Reactors; The Biomass Supply Chain and Preprocessing Technologies From Field to Pyrolysis Reactor; Technologies for Product Collection and Refining; and Sustainability Issues, Business Models, and Financial Analyses.

 Dairy Manure-Derived Fertilizers for Use in Raspberry and Blueberry Cropping Systems